 Pull Carts should be kept off all tees and greens.
 Use cart paths where provided.
 Pull carts are not allowed on the tees, greens, or collars at any time.

 Food and Beverage Policies

 Any alcohol consumed on the golf course property must be purchased and monitored by our State Licensed Concessionaire’s (State Law).
 Any violators will be asked to leave immediately.

 Our Café Vendor is the sole provider of all food and beverages consumed on the course.
 Banquet facilities are available.
-No outside food or beverage may be brought onto the Golf Course property by anyone for their personal consumption, unless otherwise approved by the golf course management.
+No outside food or non-alcoholic beverages may be brought onto the Golf Course property for any group of two people or more for personal consumption, unless otherwise approved by the golf course management.
 Alcoholic beverages are available from the golf course concessionaire only located in the Clubhouse.
 A golfer possessing any alcoholic beverage not purchased through the golf course concessionaire is in violation of state law.
 The beverages will be confiscated and the golfer(s) may be asked to leave the premises.

 Practicing: Practice Facilities and On the Course

 Practice is confined to the practice ranges and practice greens.
 Range balls may be used on the practice ranges only and may not be used on the golf course.
 Unused range balls and baskets are to be left on the practice tee.
 Please check in at the Golf Shop to secure permission to use ranges and/or to rent golf balls.